antonmi/ALF/README.md

 #### ALF is a successor of the [Flowex](https://github.com/antonmi/flowex) project.
 Check its [README](https://github.com/antonmi/flowex#readme) to get the general idea.
 ALF adds conditional branching, packet cloning, goto statement, and other functionalities.
 Therefore, one can create application trees (graphs) of arbitrary complexity.

 ## Installation
-Just add `:alf` as dependency to the `mix.exs` file.
+Just add `:alf` as dependency to your `mix.exs` file.

 ALF starts its own supervisor (`ALF.DynamicSupervisor`).
 All the pipelines and managers are started under the supervisor

 ## Quick start
 Read a couple of sections of [Flowex README](https://github.com/antonmi/flowex#readme) to get the basic idea of how your code is put to GenStages.
 ### Define your pipeline
+A pipeline is a list of components defined in the `@components` module variable.
 ```elixir
 defmodule ThePipeline do
   use ALF.DSL